 Grant spent his early years living at the Teton Science School in Grand Teton National Park.
 He joined us in 2006, and has rafted and kayaked numerous rivers around the country.
 Grant lived in Europe for many years, and is proficient in German, Italian and Spanish.
 He spends his winters as a telemark ski instructor who trains and certifies instructors for the Professional Ski Instructors of America.

 Hank grew up in Moose and enjoyed exploring the Grand Tetons just beyond his back door.
 He studied geology at the University of Wyoming.
 His interests include skiing, fishing and of course, river running.
-As well as guiding on the Snake, Hank has boated the canyons of the Green, Colorado, and Rogue rivers.
-Hank joined us in 1985 and works as a ski patroller in the winter and joins us for his ninth season on the Snake.
+Besides guiding on the Snake, Hank has boated the canyons of the Green, Colorado, and Rogue rivers.
+Hank joined us in 1985 and works as a ski patroller in the winter and joins us for his tenth season on the Snake.

 Travis, a California native, earned a degree in Music Theory from San Diego State.
 His love of rivers and mountains brought him to Jackson Hole in the late ‘90s, and he has been with Barker-Ewing since 2007.
 He works for the Jackson Hole Mountain Resort in the winter.
 Travis was the last guide trained by “Legend of the Snake” Dick Barker.

 Jim came West after earning a degree in history from Duke University.
 This is his 16th summer of guiding on the Snake, and his river experience includes the Grand Canyon of the Colorado and Hell’s Canyon on the Snake.
 Jim serves on the Jackson Town Council and is a freelance writer and photographer.